What is Zero Waste Living?

 Photo: Michael Burrows / Pexels

-Today, we live in a throwaway culture where many people would rather buy something new than invest time to repair something that’s damaged.
+We live in a throwaway culture where many people would rather buy something new than invest time to repair something that’s damaged.
 It’s so important to change this mindset if we want zero waste living to become second-nature.

 Lastly, if you don’t think you can fix it, but it’s still usable, drop it off at a donation center for a DIYer to repurpose or flip.